 “If you move even a half inch, if you don’t confess to sales, I could blow your friggin’ brains out right now, say you were resisting arrest, and nobody would do a damn thing about it,” he said.
 “You’d just be one more dead pothead.”

-The raid and its aftermath were so horrible that I got PTSD that plagued me for years.
+The raid and its aftermath were so shocking that I got PTSD that has plagued me for years.

 I had to spend $3700 on an attorney to defend myself against a violent, illegal raid that should never have happened.

 The judge said, “You’re a legal grower.
 This raid should never have happened.”

 When I filed a complaint against the police for falsifying evidence to obtain a search warrant, for threatening to shoot me in the head, and for stealing from me, I didn’t get any justice or compensation.

 The police lied to cover up their misconduct.